Skip to main content

 • "priority": 0,

-• "idle_stop": false,
+• "idle_stop": true,

-• "uuid": "randomly generated"
+• "uuid": "randomly generated",

 }